-The City is working with ENMAX Energy and CBI Solar to install 3,880 solar modules on the roof of Genesis Place which will ultimately be Canada’s largest municipal rooftop solar system.
+The City worked with ENMAX Energy and CBI Solar to install 3,880 solar modules on the roof of Genesis Place.

-The solar system at Genesis Place will provide a source of renewable energy, while reducing overall electricity costs of Genesis Place by up to $80,000 annually.
-Once complete, the modules will power the facility’s scoreboard, heat the pool for swim meets and keep the lights on for art classes – all while reducing emissions by over 1,000 tonnes in the first year.
+The solar system at Genesis Place provides a source of renewable energy, while reducing overall electricity costs of Genesis Place by up to $80,000 annually.
+The modules power the facility’s scoreboard, heat the pool for swim meets and keep the lights on for art classes – all while reducing emissions by over 1,000 tonnes in the first year.

 - Canada’s Largest Municipal Rooftop Solar PV System